opennars/OpenNARS-for-Applications/README.md

 Implementation of a Non-Axiomatic Reasoning System [6], a general-purpose reasoner that adapts under the Assumption of Insufficient Knowledge and Resources [7].

 This is a completely new platform and not branched from the existing OpenNARS codebase.
 The ONA (OpenNARS for Applications) system [1] takes the logic and conceptual ideas of OpenNARS, the event handling and procedure learning capabilities of ANSNA [2, 3], and the control model from ALANN [4].
-The system is written in C, is more capable than our previous implementations, and has also been experimentally compared with Reinforcement Learning [5].
+The system is written in C, is more capable than our previous implementations in terms of reasoning performance, and has also been experimentally compared with Reinforcement Learning [5, 6] and BDI models [6].
+Additionally, it has become the core reasoning component of a system assisting first responders (Trusted and explainable Artificial Intelligence for Saving Lives, [6]) while driving and performing their mission.
+This was done in cooperation with NASA Jet Propulsion Laboratory.
+Also it has been tried for real-time traffic surveillance in cooperation with Cisco Systems [7].
+Last, initial experiments for using the system for autonomous robots have been carried out [6], and more is yet to come.

 The ONA implementation has been developed with a pragmatic mindset.
-The focus on the design has been to implement the 'existing' theory [6, 7] as effectively as possible and make firm decisions rather than keep as many options open as possible.
-This has led to some small conceptual differences to OpenNARS [8] which was developed for research purposes.
+The focus on the design has been to implement the 'existing' theory [8, 9] as effectively as possible and make firm decisions rather than keep as many options open as possible.
+This has led to some small conceptual differences to OpenNARS [10] which was developed for research purposes.

 Video tutorials and demo videos can be found here: [Video tutorials](https://github.com/opennars/OpenNARS-for-Applications/wiki/Video-tutorials)
 Or click on the picture to watch the newest summary video: